Umbilical hernia repair

 Keyhole surgery

 Your surgeon will make two to four small cuts in your tummy, away from the hernia.
-They’ll then insert a tube-like telescopic camera called a laparoscope, which shows the hernia on a screen.
-Your surgeon will put surgical instruments inside your tummy through the cuts to repair the hernia.
-They may pass carbon dioxide gas into your tummy to inflate it to help them see your hernia.
-Your surgeon will fix a synthetic mesh to the muscle around the hernia using staples or stitches.
-They’ll close the cuts, usually with dissolvable stitches, and cover it with a dressing.
+They’ll then insert a tube-like telescopic camera.
+This is called a laparoscope – it shows the hernia on a screen.
+Your surgeon will inflate your tummy with carbon dioxide to give them more room to operate.
+To repair the hernia, your surgeon will put surgical instruments inside your tummy through the small cuts.
+They will fix a synthetic mesh to the muscle around the hernia using staples or stitches.
+Last, they’ll close the cuts, usually with dissolvable stitches, and cover them with a dressing.

 Aftercare for umbilical hernia repair

-After your umbilical hernia repair, you may feel some discomfort or pain as the anaesthetic wears off.
-Tell your nurse if you need some pain relief.
+After your umbilical hernia surgery, you may feel some discomfort or pain as the anaesthetic wears off.
+Tell your nurse or doctor if you need some pain relief.

 You’ll usually be able to go home the same day as your operation, as soon as you feel ready.